justinpeisker/web-sprint-challenge-advanced-web-applications/README.md

 1. Explain what a token is used for.

+    A token is a unique id for a session.
+It allows to user to access private route protected pages and content.
+When a sussessful login occurs, a token is created.
+When a logout occurs, the token is deleted.

 2. What steps can you take in your web apps to keep your data secure?

+    Creating token systems with private routes.

 3. Describe how web servers work.

+    Web servers are computers dedicated to storing data, and the code required to run them.
+When a client makes a request to the server, the server sends the requested code back to the client.

 4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+    Create- put - this creates new data in the API/Server Read - get - this request data to read from the API/Server Update- put - this updates the specified data on the API/Server Delete- delete- this deletes the specified data on the API/Server